particle1331/M1-tensorflow-benchmark/README.md

 ## Contribute

-Please contribute by adding more tests with different architectures and dataset, or by running the same test on different environments, e.g. RTX cards.
+Please contribute by adding more tests with different architectures and dataset, or by running the same test on different environments, e.g. GTX or RTX cards.